System Architecture

 | Torch-independent core | runner.py coordinates without importing torch; adapters encapsulate torch-specific logic. | Adapter protocol in core/api.py |

-| Edit-agnostic guards | Guards work with any weight modification (quantization, pruning, LoRA merge). | Guard protocol validates model state, not edit type |
+| Edit-stack-neutral guards | Guards work with subject checkpoints from quantization, pruning, LoRA merge, fine-tuning, or other weight-edit workflows. | Guard protocol validates model state, not edit toolchain |

 | Tier-based policies | Calibrated thresholds in tiers.yaml for balanced/conservative/aggressive safety profiles. | Policy resolution in guards/policies.py |